KodoPengin/GameIndustry-hosts-Template/README.md

 License: <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons by-nc-sa 4.0</a>

-## 🚨 Copycats and thiefs
+## 🚨 Caution Against Unauthorized Copies
+Please be aware that there may be imitators or unauthorized uses of this work, which would violate the principles of fair use and copyright law.

-Imposters and thiefs like "Chef-Koch" can go to hell.
+Imposters and thiefs like "Chef-Koch" on Gitlab can go to hell.
 Using other people's work and passes off other people's work as own creation is the lowest.
 Especially then if act too stupidly.

-There are not for nothing notes about licenses and copyrights on my published content.

-Reports of violations can be posted here or through the contact options provided.

-Thanks
+If you encounter any instances of copyright violation regarding my work, please report them through the provided contact options or directly here.

+Thank you.